FreeRADIUS/wiki.freeradius.org/contributing/List-Usage.md

 - Attribute Value Pairs (_AVPs_) from requests, such as ``&User-Name``.
 - Attributes derived from fields in packets such as ``&DHCP-Gateway-Address`` (extracted from ``giaddr`` in DHCP packets).

-These may be forwarded in proxied requests, or send in response to requests (via the ``&reply:`` list).
+These may be forwarded in proxied requests, or sent in response to requests (via the ``&reply:`` list).

 ### Internal attributes
 These are created by the server's: